Hundreds gathered across the US to support Asian communities after Atlanta-area spa killings - KESQ

 Communities call for change

-Those sentiments were echoed across gatherings in other cities this weekend, including Denver, where members of the AAPI community gathered and share their feelings Saturday.
+Those sentiments were echoed across gatherings in other cities this weekend, including Denver, where members of the AAPI community gathered Saturday.

 There has been a rise in anti-Asian violence and an increase in vandalism at Asian owned businesses across the Denver area in the past year, said Clarence Low, a member of the Asian Chamber of Commerce board of directors member.